- You are here:

-- The last round of waitlist notifications will be issued at 4pm ET the day before registration closes.
+- The last round of waitlist notifications will be issued at 4pm ET the day before registration closes in Phase II.
 After 4pm ET, the waitlist option is no longer available in Buzzport/OSCAR.
-The waitlists will be purged on the last day of registration at 11am, and at this time, there is free-for-all registration (no waitlisting).
+The waitlists will be purged on the last day of registration at 9 am, and at this time, there is free-for-all registration (no waitlisting).

 - Registering on a waitlist does not guarantee that you will receive a seat in the section.
 You will not be registered in the course until you receive a notification and register for the course during the 12 hour period.

 - We recommend that students register for required Mathematics, English, lab sciences, computer sciences and major specific courses during Phase I if possible.
 We may not able to accommodate individual schedule preferences.